REPNOT/Coursera_Capstone/README.md

-<h1 color="red">Access to the Notebooks Hosted on IBM Watson Studio Shared in this Repository has been Restricted Until Further Notice</h1>
+<h1>Access to the Notebooks Hosted on IBM Watson Studio Shared in this Repository has been Restricted Until Further Notice</h1>

 <hr>